-On your return you will be required to lie on the imaging couch while the scan takes place.
-The procedure can take up to an hour.
+When you return for your scan you will be asked to lie on a couch while pictures of your head are taken using a gamma camera.
+This will take approximately 30 minutes and you will be required to lie very still during this time.
 The gamma camera will be close to you, without touching.
 You will never be totally enclosed.